-• Voluntary/Personal Leave: Students may sometimes find it necessary to take a pause from their studies.
-A voluntary, or personal, leave of absence may be requested via petition to the

-Office of Student Services (180 Statler Hall) for any reason before the University drop deadline (57th day of the semester) by a student in good academic standing.
+• Voluntary Leave: Students may sometimes find it necessary to take a pause from their studies.
+A voluntary leave of absence may be requested via the online university application for any reason before the University drop deadline (57th day of the semester) by a student in good academic standing.
 Students are advised to check with the university bursar for tuition refund policies in the event a voluntary leave is requested once the semester has commenced.
 Students are responsible for all tuition, fees, and administrative charges incurred, and it is the student's responsibility to contact the Office of Financial Aid, Student Housing, and International Services in the Office of Global Learning, if applicable.
 There will be no record of enrollment for the leave semester.